 The design varies from model to model, but usually the rotor is equipped with a commutator or mechanical rotating switch that links the rotor coil to the terminals by way of the carbon brushes.
 For practical reasons, these generators are built with 4 to 8 field poles to reduce the rotor coils’ end connectors and also to minimize the magnetic iron required for the stator.
 The stationary brushes on the commutator are usually the same number as the poles, although this isn’t always the case.

 Benefits of owning a DC generator

 - Cost effective.
-DC generators don’t use an inverter, making it more convenient to run, and it reduces the complexities that come with running currents.
-The majority of DC generators are ideal for use in campers, RVs and small systems, but they’re also good enough to be used in homes with a converter, and modern designs cost less and no longer as complex.
+DC generators don’t use an inverter, making it more convenient to run.
+It reduces the complexities that come with running currents.
+The majority of DC generators are ideal for use in campers, RVs and small systems.
+You can use them in homes with a converter.
+Modern designs cost less and are no longer as complex.

 - Easy to manage.
-Direct generators are not only capable of running different things, but the wiring used for running larger systems has become less complex and no longer the fire hazard it used to be.
-Wiring direct generators is also no longer that complex and now easier to manage.
+Direct generators are capable of running different things.
+The wiring for running larger systems has become less complex.
+It’s no longer a fire hazard as in the past.
+Wiring direct generators is now easier to manage.

 - Very efficient.
-Direct generators are very efficient and are ideal for powering electrical appliances, although for more complex operations longer wires may be needed.
+Direct generators are very efficient and are ideal for powering electrical appliances.
+However, for more complex operations, you may need longer wires.

 Generator Transfer Switch